mekarpeles/responsible-citizens-handbook/README.md

 # Responsible Citizens' Handbook

-A guide to organizing movements
+A guide to understanding power and organizing movements

 ## Table of Contents